 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Jade is highly praised for its vivid green color, but sometimes the color is a result of dyeing.
-Dyeing together with bleaching and impregnation is the most common way of jade treatment.
-Today we are going to specifically focus on jade dyeing and shed a light on such fundamental questions: how to tell if jade has been dyed, what are the reasons for dyeing, if this treatment is stable, and how much the dyed jade is worth.
+Jade is highly praised for its vivid green color but sometimes results from dyeing.
+Dyeing, bleaching, and impregnation are the most common methods of jade treatment.
+Today, we will focus on jade dyeing and shed light on such fundamental questions: how to tell if jade has been dyed, what the reasons for dyeing are, if this treatment is stable, and how much the dyed jade is worth.

-Lavender, orange, and white colors of jade are extremely rare; however, they can be absolutely natural!
-Sometimes these incredible colors occur as a result of dyeing.
+Lavender, orange, and white colors of jade are extremely rare; however, they can be natural!
+Sometimes, these incredible colors occur as a result of dyeing.

 Even more, the coloration of jade is often streaked or mottled, giving jadeite gemstones an interesting visual texture that carvers can use to create imaginative and intriguing effects.
 Learn how dyeing can be spotted in jade and how to become sure of jade coloration.